JeremyFyke/JeremyFyke.github.io/publications.md

 ## In preparation

-**Fyke, J.G.** et al. *On the need for probabilistic emission scenarios for climate risk assessments*
+**Fyke, J.G.** et al. *On the need for probabilistic emission scenarios for climate risk assessments.*

 **Fyke, J.G.** et al. *Quantifying a cumulative carbon-based threshold on Greenland Ice Sheet stability*.